October 15, 1993: John Sculley, the CEO responsible for forcing Steve Jobs out of Apple, is forced to leave the company himself.

 Despite all his other Apple achievements, most remember Sculley as the person who kicked Jobs out of Cupertino.

 After Sculley announced his departure from Apple, Michael Spindler replaced him.
-Sculley went on to join Spectrum as chairman and CEO.
+Sculley went on to join Spectrum Information Technologies as chairman and CEO.
 The Los Angeles Times said Sculley’s move from Apple to Spectrum “may have been one of the worst career moves of all time.”

 Do you remember the John Sculley years at Apple?
 Leave your comments below.